Selindek/spring-data-jpa-acl/acl/README.md

 	    Long countByIdGreaterThan(@Param("id") Integer id);
 	}

-The results of all query methods will be filtered by the ACL rules and all save and delete methods will be executed only on entities what the current user has permission to based on the AC rules.
+The results of all query methods will be filtered by the ACL rules and all save and delete methods will be executed only on entities what the current user has permission to based on the ACL rules.

 Unfortunately the query methods where you manually define the native or JPA query cannot be processed by the ACL, so if any of your repositories contains such methods you will get a warning during startup: